 You can always create a free secure email account to enjoy the benefits of encrypted emails sent between Proton Mail accounts without reply limits or the need for message-specific passwords.

-Proton Mail uses open-source encryption algorithms to secure email communications with end-to-end encryption.
+Proton Mail uses open-source encryption algorithms to secure emails with end-to-end encryption.
 This means the emails cannot be intercepted in transit or accessed by either Proton Mail or any other email provider.
 The only people who can read the messages are the sender and the recipient.

-Proton Mail’s Password-Protected Emails are safe to open, and it is safe to click on View Message.
+Proton Mail’s Password-protected Emails are safe to open, and it’s safe to click the Unlock message button.
 You can verify the authenticity of the secure email by making sure you’re connected to the official Proton Mail website (and not a phishing site).
 The domain name should be proton.me.